 - The most notable things about the remarkable Hoary Marmot might surprise many of you.
 That’s because this animal actually represents a variety of ground squirrel.
-Further, it ranks as the largest in its range.
+This incredible creature further ranks as the largest in its range, surprising one again.

-- Furthermore, this amazing mammal remains a surprisingly intelligent creature.
-This is evidenced by its demonstrated patterns of behavior.
+- This amazing mammal additionally remains a surprisingly intelligent creature.
+This statement remains evidenced by its demonstrated patterns of behavior.
 That’s due to the fact that while the colony feeds, a few individuals watch for predators.

 - As, a result of this behavioral pattern, if a threat appears, the ever vigilant sentry quickly emits a high-pitched warning cry.
-Due to the nature of this outcry, in some parts of its range it has been given the name of whistle pig.
+Due to the nature of this outcry, in some parts of its range the Hoary Marmot has been given the name of whistle pig.

 - Quite thankfully, its numbers appear to be both sufficient and stable, at least for the moment.
 For this reason, the IUCN currently ranks the beautiful creature as Least Concern.
 That could potentially change, however, due to the actions of man.

 Hoary Marmot Physical Description

-Firstly, the impressive Hoary Marmot remains a large type of ground squirrel.
-In addition, it has a bulky build, with a broad head, and short, but powerful limbs.
-Yet, it also displays a marked degree of sexual dimorphism.
+Quite amazingly, that the impressive Hoary Marmot represents a large type of ground squirrel determines much.
+It has a bulky build, with a broad head, and also short, but powerful limbs.
+It also, however, displays a marked degree of sexual dimorphism.

-In its specific case, though, this manifests itself in the fact that the males grow much larger than females in both it and its subspecies.
+In its specific case, though, this manifests itself in the fact that the males grow much larger than females.
+That applies to both it and its subspecies.
 Mature males average a body length of 22 in (55.9 cm).
-These same individuals also have a tail averaging 9.8 in (25 cm).
+These same individuals also have a tail of about 9.8 in (25 cm).

 The females, meanwhile, only average roughly 17.3 in (43.9 cm) in body length.
 These further possess a tail of 6.7 in (17 cm).
-Additionally, females tend to be somewhat less stocky in build.
+The same females also tend to be somewhat less stocky in build.
 Weights for both genders vary significantly, depending on the season.